nusenu/ContactInfo-Information-Sharing-Specification/README.md

 The path and filename is static and defined in
 [Tor proposal 326](https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/proposals/326-tor-relay-well-known-uri-rfc8615.md).
-It is not required that all listed relay fingerprints point to running relays, but all running relays contained in the file MUST have the same `url` field value.

 The text file MUST NOT contain the secret_family_key content!